-The results of laboratory testing indicate that the on-site soils possess a saturated resistivity of 2,200 ohm-cm, and a pH value of 7.5.
+The results of laboratory testing indicate that the on-site soils possess a saturated resistivity of 6,000 ohm-cm, and a pH value of 7.3.
 These test results have been evaluated in accordance with guidelines published by the Ductile Iron Pipe Research Association (DIPRA).
 The DIPRA guidelines consist of a point system by which characteristics of the soils are used to quantify the corrosivity characteristics of the site.
 Resistivity and pH are two of the five factors that enter into the evaluation procedure.
 Redox potential, relative soil moisture content and sulfides are also included.
 Although sulfide testing was not part of the scope of services for this project, we have evaluated the corrosivity characteristics of the on-site soils using resistivity, pH and moisture content.
-Based on these factors, and utilizing the DIPRA procedure, the on-site soils are considered to be slightly corrosive to ductile iron pipe.
-Therefore, polyethylene encasement or some other appropriate method of protection may be required for iron pipes.
+Based on these factors, and utilizing the DIPRA procedure, the on-site soils are not considered to be corrosive to ductile iron pipe.

-A relatively low concentration (42 mg/kg) of chlorides were detected in the sample submitted for corrosivity testing.
+A relatively low concentration (15 mg/kg) of chlorides were detected in the sample submitted for corrosivity testing.
 In general, soils possessing chloride concentrations in excess of 500 parts per million (ppm) are considered to be corrosive with respect to steel reinforcement within reinforced concrete.
 Based on the lack of any significant chlorides in the tested sample, the site is considered to have a C1 chloride exposure in accordance with the American Concrete Institute (ACI) Publication 318 Building Code Requirements for Structural Concrete and Commentary.
 Therefore, a specialized concrete mix design for reinforced concrete for protection against chloride exposure is not considered warranted.

 Nitrates present in soil can be corrosive to copper tubing at concentrations greater than 50 mg/kg.
-The tested sample possess a nitrate concentration of 21 mg/kg.
-Based on this test result, the on-site soils are not considered to be corrosive to copper pipe.
+The tested sample possess a nitrate concentration of 14 mg/kg.
+Based on this test result, the onsite soils are not considered to be corrosive to copper pipe.